bkesterbyld/sitewire/content/pages/index.md

       - title: Safe
         title_align: center
         content: >
-          Communications are encrypted and the app uses location and other data to prevent fraud
+          Mobile communications are encrypted and the app uses location and other data to prevent fraud
         content_align: center
         actions: []
         actions_align: left